 If you drive along the Languedoc countryside in spring and early summer you can’t help but see Asphodelus everywhere.
 They are definitely a Mediterranean native and despite their frail appearance they are tough as nails in this hot and dry climate.
 Olivier Filippi gives them a 5 of 6 on his drought tolerance scale.

 There are many different kinds of Asphodelus.
 So far I’ve managed to establish Asphodelus fistulosus in my garden as it’s quite willing to re-seed itself.
-I love its dainty flowers and stalks that bloom from January to May.
+I love its dainty flowers and stalks that bloom mostly from January to May – although I have one or two plants that were still flowering in December!

-In the fall I plan to add Asphodelus ramosus/aestivus and Asphodelus albus for their bigger, more showy flowerheads and summer bloom.
+One day I may add Asphodelus ramosus/aestivus and Asphodelus albus for their bigger, more showy flowerheads and summer bloom.

 Leave a Reply